|

 - There were no railroads at the following towns:

-the proposed but never built Glen Arbor Branch of
+never built Glen Arbor Branch of the M&NE

 - Leland — and yet Leland was connected to the railroad at Provemont (Lake